Educate kids about what kills COVID-19 and the Flu.

-Utilize tools that clean effectively yet easier to sanitize, such as a silicone scrubber, nylon scrubbing brushes, squeegees, split-fiber microfiber cloths, and a microfiber mop like the WonderWedgie.
-Consider swapping out all cleaning cloths with Powerizer's Split-Fiber Microfiber Cloths.
+Utilize cleaning tools that clean effectively yet easier to sanitize, such as a silicone scrubber, nylon scrubbing brushes, squeegees, split-fiber microfiber cloths, and a microfiber mop like the WonderWedgie.
+Consider swapping out all cleaning cloths with Split Fiber Microfiber Cloths.
 The benefits of cleaning with microfiber include trapping in dust, pollen, bacteria, and viruses.

 Keeping your kiddos safe, focused and productive in a home schooling environment is simplified when each person is held accountable for cleaning up after their space.
 With Powerizer it takes the guess work out of what to use, how much, and saves time and you money.
 Consider enrolling in Powerizer's Subscribe and Save Program which processes your order and ships your detergent as often as needed.